Adaptability or Authenticity – Which is Better?

 Humans are multifaceted and complex.
-We are more than a label or style that is placed in rigid categories.
-Imagine that each of us is an iceberg, where only 11% of ourselves can be seen above the water.
-The part of the iceberg above the water is what everyone is able to see, which is our dressing, preferred cuisine, traditional holidays, etc. While the iceberg below the water consists of the parts that are unseen, parts of ourselves that are more difficult to explain, such as our beliefs, values, thought processes, customs, etc.
+We are more than a label or style.
+We don’t fit in rigid categories.
+Imagine that each of us is an iceberg, where only 11 per cent of ourselves appears above water.
+The iceberg, above the water, is what everyone can see, which is our dressing, preferred cuisine, traditional holidays and many other cultural markers.
+While the iceberg below the water consists of unseen parts, parts of ourselves that are more difficult to explain, such as our beliefs, values, thought processes, customs and many other.

 Within our multifaceted selves, we can choose which parts stay authentic and which can be adaptable.
 Just as the chameleon changes its skin colour to blend into its surroundings, it will always remain a reptile.

-To balance both authenticity and adaptability, one has to be clear in their personal values, beliefs, and intentions, and also be courageous enough to learn different ways of delivering your authentic self.
-This can be seen in a multicultural society with high-levels of racial integration.
-For example, South Africa consists of over 10 tribes and ethnic groups with 11 national languages.
+To balance both authenticity and adaptability, one has to be clear in their values, beliefs, and intentions, and also be courageous enough to learn different ways of delivering your authentic self.
+Multicultural societies with high-levels of racial integration regularly demonstrate the delicate balance between adaptability and authenticity.
+For example, South Africa consists of over ten tribes and ethnic groups with 11 national languages.
 In communicating and interacting with each other, it is common to hear them adjust their behaviour and speak multiple languages in a conversation to each other’s culture.
 Yet, their intention behind it remains the same.